Title: Crown of Midnight

 Like Throne of Glass I also read Crown of Midnight two times, as I intended to continue with the rest of the series, but the funny thing with me and series is that I am not so good at finishing them.
 So it has been a long time coming, but I did recently also finish Heir of Fire.

-And am about half way through Queen of Shadows ( I am a very slow reader so I am taking my time with it).
+And am about halfway through Queen of Shadows (I am a very slow reader, so I am taking my time with it).

-Crown of Midnight starts of slow, as I have found is just the way Sarah J. Maas likes to write, this has been the case in House of Earth and Breath as well.
-And the same goes for Heir of Fire to, Sarah J. Maas just likes to really set up a story before divining into all the action, and I do not think there is anything wrong with that.
+Crown of Midnight starts off slow, as I have found is just the way Sarah J. Maas likes to write, this has been the case in House of Earth and Breath as well.
+And the same goes for Heir of Fire too, Sarah J. Maas just likes to really set up a story before divining into all the action, and I do not think there is anything wrong with that.

-What I really did not like about this book is, Celaena, especially the way she dealt with the death of her friend.
+What I did not like about this book is, Celaena, especially the way she dealt with the death of her friend.
 She can be such a pain in the ass character, that you would very much like to strangle, or give a nice kick in the ass.
-I don't always agree with the main character which at times makes it a very hard read.
+I don't always agree with the main character, which at times makes it a very hard read.

 Rating Crown of Midnight